RJAIN-27/SlackBot-CSC510/Design.md

   [s9] User enters the Answer.
   [s10] Bot posts the Answer to the Question in repository.
 4 Alternate Flow:
-  [E1] User may not have answer the listed Questions.
+  [E1] User may not have answer for the listed Questions.
 ```

 <!--#### Use Case 5: User posts an answer to a question posted by the user itself